NotTimTam/chrome-dino/README.md

 gamee

 ## The not-so-MASSIVE list of To-dos
-- Add celebatory messages
-- Add popup on death
-- Fix weird glicth that happens when you open another tab
+- Fix weird glitch that happens when you open another tab
     - Probably as simple as pausing the game when the tab is moved away from
 - Add variable object spawn rates